fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

-## Python - Classes and Objects## Python - Classes and Objects
+## Python - Classes and Objects

 ### Learning Objectives
 1. **Why Python programming is awesome**
-* Being an OOP, it provides clean and easy way to understand, promoting quick development
+* Being an OOP language, it provides clean and easy way to understand codes, promoting quick development

 2. **What is OOP**
 * A programming technique/paradigm based on the concept of `objects` which stores data.